azettl/screenrecorder/README.md

 ---
 layout: page
-title:  Screenrecorder
+title:  Screen Recorder
 permalink: /
-description: A Online Screenrecorder which gives you one second chunks of the recording.
+description: A Online Screen Recorder allowing you to directly record from the browser and download the record as WEBM or GIF file.
 ---